Skip to main content

 The Central Coast is one of B.C.’s top wildlife-spotting areas.
 Along the coastline, you may see bald eagles, sitka deer, grizzlies, black bears, and the rare white spirit bear.
 In the water, humpback whales, orcas, and seals are plentiful.

 The largest protected marine area in B.C., Hakai Lúxvbálís, offers lagoons, forested hills, and white-sand beaches.
-All-weather anchorages make the coastline accessible to boaters all year round.
+All-weather anchorages make the coastline accessible to boaters year-round.

 British Columbia is world-renowned for its fjords, and some of the best examples can be seen at Fiordland Conservancy.
-Sheer granite cliffs rise more than 1000 metres, dotted with waterfalls.
+Sheer granite cliffs rise more than 1,000 m, dotted with waterfalls.

 Click below for information on other Central Coast marine parks: